futurice/lobby/README.md

     $ npm install
     $ bower install

 This will install all client and server side packages needed.
 Upon succesfully running the commands above, you are ready to run the app.

+# Running the application #

-At the root of the project run the following
+At the root of the project, run the following

     $ sails lift

+To run using production configuration with asset minification, use

+    $ sails lift --prod

 View the app on your local machine at [http://localhost:1337](http://localhost:1337)